 NCCRED will facilitate mentorships and networking opportunities for clinical staff to access research staff / academics for further professional development.
 This will take the form of:

 These opportunities will be communicated with clinicians in line with the NCCRED Communications Strategy.
 To register your interest please contact us.
 If you would like to receive mentoring, or if you have the capacity to provide dedicated mentorship services, please contact us.

-NCCRED engaged the National Centre for Education and Training on Addiction (NCETA) to develop a Workforce Development (WFD) strategy to provide a blueprint to enhance WFD among clinical researchers.
-The Strategy will be aligned with the National Alcohol and other Drug Workforce Development Strategy 2015-2018, other relevant strategies and policy initiatives, and NCCRED’s overall program of work.
+Engaging our consortium partner, the National Centre for Education and Training on Addiction (NCETA) we developed a Workforce Development (WFD) strategy to provide a blueprint to enhance WFD among clinical researchers.
+The strategy is aligned with the National Alcohol and other Drug Workforce Development Strategy 2015-2018, other relevant policy initiatives, and NCCRED’s overall program of work.

 This research project seeks to answer the question: Can a self-administered smartphone-based intervention, the S-Check App, motivate behavioural change among people who use methamphetamine?
 The S-Check App is a smartphone application based on this service developed collaboratively between ACON, the Albion Centre and St Vincent’s Hospital Sydney.
 It provides a structured assessment of methamphetamine use and its impact, as well as a tracking function to allow users to monitor their methamphetamine use and health over time.
 If you or someone you know would like further information about the S-Check App, please contact Quoc Nguyen.
 This study has been approved by the Human Research Ethics Committee of St. Vincent’s Hospital, Sydney, Australia (HREC/18/SVH/196).